 That, I believe, is enough reason to reconsider your relationship with books.

-So, just read more books, will yah?
+So, just read more books, will ya?

-Step 2: Make Reading Interesting By Picking Up The Right Book
+Step 2: Make Reading Interesting by Picking Up The Right Book

-Even if you adore the idea of reading, you’re a book worm, you really want to read, there’s still a good chance you might end up playing a game on your smartphone and leaving your book to dust somewhere in your house.
+Even if you adore the idea of reading, you’re a bookworm, you really want to read, there’s still a good chance you might end up playing a game on your smartphone and leaving your book to dust somewhere in your house.

 This usually happens for the following reasons: